B179675-2024/OSDR_TNBC/activitylog.md

 - Installed jupyter lab if required on the workstation.
 Succesfully ran workstation's jupyterlab remotely [(requires linking ports)](https://towardsdatascience.com/access-remote-code-in-a-breeze-with-jupyterlab-via-ssh-8c6a9ffaaa8c/).

 #### Thursday 22/05
+- Prepared VS Code to interact with the workstation through the Remote - SSH extension.
+Should be compatible with Jupyter and Quarto for notebooks and dissertation writing.
+To do so, I had to prepare ssh key autentication to remove the need to log in with a password every time, and add a local .ssh/config file that VS code can recognise for easy connection.
+VS Code needs to install VSC Server on the remote machine (in my user home dir) to work, although there isn't enough space on the disk to complete installation.
+I notified Linus to help as sudo priviledges are needed to check what can be safely removed, hopefully that will lead to a good solution.

+#### Friday 23/05